This topic describes advanced data management settings for dSources.

 There are three ways to set or modify data management settings for dSources:

-- During the dSource linking process, click Advanced in the Data Management panel of the Add dSource wizard.
+During the dSource linking process, in the Policies tab of the Add dSource wizard, select the Retention Policy.

-For more information, see Creating Custom Policies and Creating Policy Templates.
+For more information, see Policies for Scheduled Jobs.

 Benefits of Longer Retention